 Birth to 6 months

-For new babies, I recommend few high contrast toys to look at (the clutch toy above is by Haba, and the print is by Banquet Workshop), something interesting to touch, board books for starting a reading routine, and you're good to go!
+For new babies, I recommend few high contrast toys to look at (the clutch toy above is by Haba), something interesting to touch, board books for starting a reading routine, a play mat, and you're good to go!

 Their favorite “toy” is YOU!
 Looking at your face and listening to you talk is building the foundation for learning to communicate from the day they are born.
 Pretty incredible, right?!